-NOTE: Any PERISHABLE food exposed for more than TWO hours of time, actual or cumulative*, should be DISCARDED.
+NOTE: Any PERISHABLE food exposed at room temperature for more than TWO hours of time, actual or cumulative*, should be DISCARDED.
 NOTE: 1 hour if the temperature was above 90 degrees F.

 *Cumulative time includes all the time from the store to your fridge or freezer, the time the food is in the kitchen being prepared, the time the food is being plated, served or on display, etc.

-Water freezes at 32 degrees F0 Freezer Stops growth, but bacteria survive
+Water freezes at 32 degrees F - Freezer Stops growth, but bacteria survive